apiaryio/metamorphoses/README.md

 To be able to work with both of these formats through some sort of uniform interface, *Apiary* internally transforms ASTs to a so-called *Application AST*.
 The Metamorphoses library does exactly this job, i.e. transforms any AST to the internal *Apiary Application AST*.

 > **Note:** The information above is *simplified* for the context of the Metamorphoses library.
-As noted in the introduction, API Blueprint AST is about to be slowly replaced by [API Description Parse Result Namespace](https://github.com/refractproject/refract-spec/blob/master/namespaces/parse-result-namespace.md) as the parser output.
-Once [Fury](https://github.com/apiaryio/fury.js) has adapters to both *API Blueprint* and the *legacy Apiary Blueprint*, producing *API Description Parse Result Namespace* for both, and once *Apiary* starts to use the *API Description Parse Result Namespace* exclusively, this library becomes redundant.
+As noted in the introduction, API Blueprint AST is about to be slowly replaced by [API Description Parse Result Namespace](https://github.com/refractproject/refract-spec/blob/master/namespaces/api-description-namespace.md) as the parser output.
+Once [Fury](https://github.com/apiaryio/fury.js) has adapters to both *API Blueprint* and the *legacy Apiary Blueprint*, producing *API Description Parse Result Namespace* for both, and once *Apiary* starts to use the *API Description API Description Namespace* exclusively, this library becomes redundant.

 ## Interface